Search results for

 What should you get instead of the Audio-Technica AT2020?

 Those willing to spend a bit more on a microphone for enhanced quality should check out the Rode NT1-A ($199 at Amazon).
 Rode mics are widely regarded as having incredibly low self-noise compared to other mics on the market.
-Another condenser mic that sounds really great is the Beyerdynamic M90 PRO X. It certainly comes at a hefty price ($299 at Amazon), but makes up for it in quality and accessories — it comes with a shock mount and pop filter.
+Another condenser mic that sounds great is the Beyerdynamic M90 PRO X. It certainly comes at a hefty price ($299 at Amazon), but makes up for it in quality and accessories — it comes with a shock mount and pop filter.

 Frequently asked questions about the Audio-Technica AT2020